 Lauren Andersen is a celebrity makeup artist whose clients include Chloë Grace Moretz and Nina Dobrev.

 Start with your normal complexion makeup.
-You’ll want to contour your nose after you’ve applied foundation, concealer, or whatever you usually wear), but before you've set your makeup with powder and setting spray.
+You’ll want to contour your nose after you’ve applied foundation, concealer (or whatever you usually wear), but before you've set your makeup with powder and setting spray.

 Look for a concealer with "radiant" or "brightening" in the name that is a shade lighter than your natural skin tone.

-Start at the bridge of your nose, use a small, compact brush and apply a line of concealer down the middle of the bridge of your nose, stopping before you reach the end.
-If you want to emphasize the point of your nose, add a little dot at the very tip (like you’re creating an exclamation point!) to give your nose a little upturn.
+Starting at the bridge of your nose, use a small, compact brush and apply a thin line of concealer down the middle of the bridge of your nose, stopping before you reach the end.
+If you want to emphasize the point of your nose, add a little dot at the very tip (like you’re creating an exclamation point).

-Use a sponge or your ring finger to soften the stripe.
-First, press the concealer into your skin, and then lightly rub the edges to buff out any harsh lines.
+Then, use a sponge or the warmth of your ring finger to soften the stripe.
+First, press the concealer into your skin, then lightly rub the edges to buff out any harsh lines.

 Now, onto contouring your nose.
-For this step, Andersen prefers to use powders, like Kevyn Aucoin The Sculpting Powder ($44), instead of creams because the effect is a bit more natural.
-Using a small blending brush (like what you use in the crease of your eyelid—just be sure it’s clean), tap off any excess powder, and then, starting from the inner corner of your eye, shade straight down to the end of your nose.
-Do the side of your nose.
+For this step, Andersen prefers to use powders, like Kevyn Aucoin The Sculpting Powder ($44), instead of creams for a more natural effect.
+Using a small blending brush (like what you use in the crease of your eyelid—just be sure it’s clean), tap off any excess powder, then, starting from the inner corner of your eye, shade straight down to the end of your nose.
+Repeat on the other side of your nose.
 Use the brush to blend the edges of both sides before you decide to add or remove any pigment.
 The more diffused the pigments are, the more natural your contour will look, so keep blending until all the harsh lines are softened.

 Photographer: Justin Coit

 Producer: Jenna Peffley